mmmedea/Language-Learning-Flashcards/README.md

 This project extends sincere thanks to:

-- Christiana Grace Alib for guidance on OOP principles and design patterns
--
-- Open-source language learning communities for inspiration on CSV data structures
--
-- ANSI color formatting standards that contributed to enhancing the user experience
--
-- Gang of Four Design Patterns for architectural guidance
+This project extends sincere thanks to Christiana Grace Alib for her guidance on OOP principles and design patterns, to open-source language learning communities for inspiring the use of CSV data structures, to the ANSI color formatting standards that helped enhance the overall user experience, and to the Gang of Four Design Patterns for providing valuable architectural guidance.

 ________________________________________________________________________________________________________